-- Partnerships take time to develop and evolve over time.
 (Adapted from “Principles of Good Community-Campus Partnerships” in Barbara Jacoby and Associates (2004) Building Partnerships for Service Learning and “Ten Principles of Successful Community-Campus Partnerships” in Kerry Strand et al., (2002) Community-Based Research and Higher Education)

 You may also be interested in: